jonnymind/SIRPAS/Source/Rulebook/Statuses.md

 be on/off.

 Some statuses have numeric values, and the character will be negatively affected if the number increases.
-For example, the number of [injury points]( the higher the worse.
+For example, the number of [injury points](#injury-points): the higher, the worse.

 Finally, there are statuses that start at a certain maximum level, and as the characters use their skills, they are used up.
 This statuses are called *pools*, and various modules and